 Wealthfront was one of the first robo-advisors on the scene, and it remains a major player in the space thanks to low management fees and impressive value-added features.

-M1 Finance is newer but no less impressive, with virtually no commissions or management fees and add-ons like portfolio margin borrowing and a free checking account.
+M1 Finance is a newer but no less impressive self-directed investing platform, with virtually no commissions or management fees and add-ons like portfolio margin borrowing and a cash back credit card.

 M1 Finance and Wealthfront aren’t identical, of course.

 M1 Finance has an impressive account opening bonus and a self-directed interface that appeals to investors who prefer to pick their own stocks and funds.
 Wealthfront has a more robust set of tools and content for investors seeking financial advice and guidance — although nothing approaching what you get from traditional human advisors.

 Not sure which is right for you?
 Use this overview to work through the relative strengths and weaknesses of each platform and determine the better fit for your needs.

 M1 Finance features self-directed investing and a low-cost margin borrowing tool, while Wealthfront comes with an excellent cash management account and the option to get personalized financial advice from staff.

 Open a new M1 Finance account and initiate an account transfer by November 15, 2023, to earn up to $15,000 in bonus cash.